socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 Artifact/Template: *Domain Model*
 ---------------------------------

-> *An analysis-level domain model captures domain concepts and their relations from an external, non-technical point if view.
+> *An analysis-level domain model captures domain concepts and their relations from an external, non-technical point of view.
 A design-level domain model represents design solutions for the concepts in the analysis model (including logic/behavior and data/structure).*

 ### Motivation (Addressed Information Need)
 A domain model shows the essential (most important, core) concepts an application deals with, and how these concepts relate to each other.
-Such domain model helps domain experts (a.k.a. business analysts), architects, developers, and all other project stakeholders to establish a common understanding of the business problem at hand, which is an important milestone en route to an appropriate software design.
+Such a domain model helps domain experts (a.k.a. business analysts), architects, developers, and all other project stakeholders to establish a common understanding of the business problem at hand, which is an important milestone en route to an appropriate software design.
 Examples of such domains are business sectors such as finance, insurance, and telecommunications as well as somewhat more technical genres such as online shopping, Internet of Things (IoT), and social networks.

 In the context of [stepwise API and service design](../activities/SDPR-StepwiseServiceDesign.md), a domain model is instrumental to identify [candidate endpoints](SDPR-CandidateEndpointList.md) for the provider-side service layer.